FAQs for Learners

 - compulsory student services fees.

 For those within industry training (including apprenticeships), TTAF will cover fees for training and assessment.
-More information will be provided on this soon.

 Will I get a fee-refund if I have already paid my fees for courses from 1 July 2020?